icip-cas/ShortV/docs/Evaluation.md

 ## Evaluate on Custom Datasets

-You can evaluate LLaVA on your custom datasets by converting your dataset to LLaVA's jsonl format, and evaluate using [`model_vqa.py`](https://github.com/icip-cas/ShortV/blob/main/llava/eval/model_vqa.py).
+You can evaluate ShortV on your custom datasets by converting your dataset to LLaVA's jsonl format, and evaluate using [`model_vqa.py`](https://github.com/icip-cas/ShortV/blob/main/llava/eval/model_vqa.py).

 Below we provide a general guideline for evaluating datasets with some common formats.